BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/oath-framework-usage.md

 }
 ```

+> **A note on Flags**
+> There is no comprehensive list of flags in the game yet, but there are a few ways to find them.
+> - Community Library is in the process of [indexing flags](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/tree/main/CommunityLibrary/Mods/CommunityLibrary/ScriptExtender/Lua/IdDictionary/StaticData/Flags) for easy reference.
+> - `Shared`, `SharedDev`, `Gustav`, and `GustavDev` have a `Public/ModuleName/Flags` folder that you can search through manually.
+> - Unpacking `Mods/GustavDev/Story/story.div.osi` using [LSLib's](https://github.com/Norbyte/lslib/) story tools, and looking through the story goals.

 ## Working with Script Extender
 Once your Custom Paladin Subclass has been registered, all that's left is listening for events that should cause an Oath to Break or Redeem, and then calling the Modify Oath API function.